leanprover-community/lean4-metaprogramming-book/md/main/overview.md

 3. **apply a single `elab`** (`Syntax` ➤ `Expr`)

-    Finally, it's time to infuse your syntax with meaning - Lean finds an `elab` rule that's matched to the appropriate `syntax` rule by the name argument (both the `syntax` rule and `elab` rule have this argument, and they must match).
+    Finally, it's time to infuse your syntax with meaning - Lean finds an `elab` rule that's matched to the appropriate `syntax` rule by the `:name` argument (both the `syntax` rule and `elab` rule have this argument, and they must match).
 The newfound `elab` returns a particular `Expr` object.
     This completes the elaboration step.

 Expression (`Expr`) is then converted to the executable code during the evaluation step - we don't have to specify that in any way, Lean compiler will handle that for us.